codingforpleasure/customized-workspace/Ubuntu/useful-resources/pandas.md

 ## Segment and sort data values into bins

 Use cut when you need to segment and sort data values into bins.
-This function is also u**seful for going from a continuous variable to a categorical variable**.
+This function is also **useful for going from a continuous variable to a categorical variable**.
 For example, cut could convert ages to groups of age ranges

 ```python